 ABSTRACT (<200 words)

-Microorganisms play a predominant role in the functioning and evolution of our biosphere.
-As such, understanding the mechanisms underlying their resistance and resilience to perturbations is essential to predict the impact of climate change on Earth’s ecosystems.
-However, the temporal dynamics of microbial communities under natural conditions remain relatively unexplored, particularly in extreme environments.
-The response of an extremophile community inhabiting halite (salt rocks) to a catastrophic rainfall provided the opportunity to characterize and de-convolute the adaptations mechanisms of a highly specialized community following disturbance.
-We report the dynamics of the initial response and of the recovery of the community, which can be recapitulated by two general modes of community shifts – a rapid Type 1 rearrangement and a more gradual Type 2 adjustment.
-In the initial response, the community entered an unstable intermediate state after stochastic niche re-colonization, resulting in broad proteome adaptations to increased water availability.
-In contrast, during recovery, the community returned to its former functional potential by a gradual shift in abundances of the newly acquired strains.
-The general characterization and proposed quantitation of these two modes of community response can be applied to other ecosystems, providing a theoretical framework for prediction of taxonomic and functional flux following environmental changes.
+Understanding the mechanisms underlying microbial resistance and resilience to perturbations is essential to predict the impact of climate change on Earth’s ecosystems.
+However, the resilience and adaptation mechanisms of microbial communities to natural perturbations remain relatively unexplored, particularly in extreme environments.
+The response of an extremophile community inhabiting halite (salt rocks) in the Atacama Desert to a catastrophic rainfall provided the opportunity to characterize and de-convolute the temporal response of a highly specialized community to a major disturbance.
+With shotgun metagenomic sequencing, we investigated the halite microbiome taxonomic composition and functional potential over a 4-year longitudinal study, uncovering the dynamics of the initial response and of the recovery of the community to the rain.
+The observed changes can be recapitulated by two general modes of community shifts – a rapid Type 1 shift and a more gradual Type 2 adjustment.
+In the initial response, the community entered an unstable intermediate state after stochastic niche re-colonization, resulting in broad predicted protein adaptations to increased water availability.
+In contrast, during recovery, the community returned to its former functional potential by a gradual shift in abundances of the newly acquired taxa.
+The general characterization and proposed quantitation of these two modes of community response could potentially be applied to other ecosystems, providing a theoretical framework for prediction of taxonomic and functional flux following environmental changes.

 INTRODUCTION